Stumpwork an embroidery style that has or creates a dimensional look.

 Now you are ready to start stitching.
 Many of the stumpwork stitches are familiar to you from other techniques.

 Flat Stitches would include:

-In one class I learned to use the back stitch to create a knot.
-The instructor was a hand quilter and said that she uses this for all her stitching.
-She explained that over time, the spot where the knots are will rub and wear more, which is where your quilts will begin to rot and tear.
-When you begin to stitch, make a couple of back stitches on top of each other and tug to make sure they hold.
+You can use the back stitch to create a knot.
+Over time, the spot where typiacl knots are on the back of your work will rub and wear more, which is where your quilts will begin to rot and tear.
+To create a back stitch knot, when you begin to stitch, make a couple of back stitches on top of each other and tug to make sure they hold.
 In her book, Kate Sinton suggested making a knot in your thread to help hold the thread in place.
 Make your back stitch knot next to that knot.
 Then cut the actual knot off the end of the thread before you begin to stitch.
 Use the back stitch technique to finish your thread off also and your piece is knot free.

 Raised Stitches would include:

 Needleweaving stitches are used to create things like leaves, petals or wings.
-They can be stitched on top of the fabric.
-However, they often are independent structures stitched on fabric or around wire and attached separately.
+They can be stitched on top of the fabric, but they often are independent structures stitched on fabric or around wire and attached separately.
 There are dozens of needleweaving stitches.
-Great reference books are the Romanian Point Lace for Beginners (155-794-0001), Romanian Point Lace for Intermediate to Advanced (155-794-0002) and A Needle Lace Bouquet (155-508-0002).
+Great reference books are the Romanian Point Lace for Beginners, Romanian Point Lace for Intermediate to Advanced and A Needle Lace Bouquet.